For more details see how the Order Attributes extension works.

 Additional order attributes data will be displayed on the Order info page.

 Click Edit to modify custom attributes from the admin panel.

 Include custom attributes in HTML and PDF printouts.

 See the example of custom order attributes with different input types (text fields, dropdowns, radio buttons, multiple checkboxes).

 Display a handy calendar for the Date and Date and Time input types.
 The calendar appears once a customer clicks on the attribute field.

 Also, the customers will be provided with the selected attributes on the checkout page.

-With the module, you can include order attributes into the email templates.
+With the Magento 2 Order Attributes extension, you can include order attributes into the email templates.

 Please, go to Marketing → Email Templates and hit the Add New Template button.

 Next, select the required template from the Template dropdown menu and click the Load Template button.
 Then, specify the Template Name and proceed to the Template Content field.
 You can add the order attributes here.
 Click the Insert Variable button and choose the attribute you need to insert it in the template.